alekny/alekny-mastercomfig-preset/README.md

 * Force mat_queue_mode 2

 #### Install Instructions
 Download the latest [release](https://github.com/alekny/alekny-mastercomfig-preset/releases) and place "alekny-mastercomfig-preset.vpk" into your "tf/custom" folder together with any mastercomfig preset vpk.
-It will then override the built-in preset.
 NOTICE: This will override any existing preset!

-#### Mastercomfig Update Instructions
+#### Preset Update Instructions
 Download the latest [release](https://github.com/alekny/alekny-mastercomfig-preset/releases) and replace it with your existing "alekny-mastercomfig-preset.vpk".
 I will design it to work with the latest stable version of mastercomfig.
 However it will very likely work with older versions as well.